-Novel coronavirus (COVID-19) appears to generally cause mild illness in children.
-Less than 2 in every 100 cases diagnosed in China have been in children and infection appears to be milder in children than it is in adults, although we do not yet understand exactly why this is the case.
+COVID-19 appears to generally cause mild illness in children.
+Only about 1 in every 100 cases diagnosed in the UK have been in children and infection is generally far milder in children than it is in adults, although we do not yet understand exactly why this is the case.

 However, at this time, when everyone is preoccupied with COVID-19, it's really important to realise that not every illness your child has is due to COVID-19.
-All the infections that can make children really unwell are still going round and one of the main risks to children at this time is delays in being brought to the attention of healthcare professionals when they are unwell.
+All the 'normal' infections that can make children and babies really unwell still remain and there is a major risk that parents may delay bringing their child to the attention of a healthcare professionals even if they are unwell.
 If you are not sure if your child is unwell and whether they need to be seen by someone, click here to help you decide.
 GPs and hospitals are still providing the same safe care that they always do for children.

 It is important not to panic.
 Your child is only likely to get